Justin Richards (footballer): Personal life

 On 19 December 2010, Richards and four friends took part in a drunken brawl with another man during a night out in Leeds.
-The following year he pleaded guilty to affray, and was fined £2,000 and given a community order with 100 hours unpaid work.
-Two of his friends were given suspended prison sentences, whilst the other two were also fined and given unpaid work.
+The following year, he pleaded guilty to affray, and was fined £2,000 and given a community order with 100 hours unpaid work.
+Two of his friends were suspended prison sentences, while the other two were fined and given unpaid work.
 Judge James Spencer QC accepted that the men behaved out of character and were ashamed of their behaviour.

 In June 2011 he was studying to complete a degree in Professional Sports Writing and Broadcasting at Staffordshire University, alongside former teammates Gareth Owen, Adam Yates, and Ritchie Sutton.